Table of Contents

 Influenza B and C viruses are designated similarly to influenza A viruses, but H and N antigens from these viruses do not receive subtype designations.

-The initial event in influenza is an infection of the respiratory epithelium with influenza virus acquired from respiratory secretions of acutely infected individuals.
-In all likelihood, the virus is transmitted via aerosols generated by coughs and sneezes, although transmission through hand-to-hand contact, other personal contact, and even fomites may take place.
+The initial event in influenza is an infection of the respiratory epithelium with the influenza virus acquired from respiratory secretions of acutely infected individuals.
+The virus is transmitted via aerosols generated by coughs and sneezes, although transmission through hand-to-hand contact, other personal contact, and even fomites may take place.
 Experimental evidence suggests that infection by a small particle aerosol (particle diameter <10 μm) is more efficient than larger droplets.

 Initially, viral infection involves the ciliated columnar epithelial cells, but it may also involve other respiratory tract cells, including alveolar cells, mucous gland cells, and macrophages.In experimentally induced infection, the incubation period of illness has ranged from 18 to 72 h, depending on the size of the viral inoculum.